blaze-rowland/portfolio/readme.md

 ## Using this Repository

-I have no problem with others pulling this project and making it their own, with their own styles and effects/functionality.
+I have no problem with others pulling this project and making it their own; with their own styles and effects/functionality.
 However, the main purpose of posting this to an open-platform like github was for future employers.

 ## Libraries, Frameworks, and Tools Used: